NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

-Your chosen meal plan will remain in effect for the entire academic year (Fall 2015 and Spring 2016).
+Your chosen meal plan will remain in effect for the entire academic year (fall 2016 and spring 2017).
 Your fall semester meal plan will automatically roll over to the spring semester unless you change your plan again for the spring semester by the January deadline.

 May I Change My Meal Plan After I Submit The Housing Contract?

-Fall 2015: If you wish to change your selected meal plan for the Fall 2015 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
-Thursday, August 27, 2015.
+Your fall 2016 Meal Plan: If you wish to cancel or change your selected meal plan for the Fall 2016 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
+Thursday, August 25, 2016.
 Students who fail to change/drop their meal plan before the deadline will be obligated to their original contract for the semester.
-There is no refund for missed meals or remaining bonus points at the end of the previous semester.
-Fall semester meal plan changes will remain in effect for the spring semester unless you change your plan again for the spring semester by the January deadline.
+There is no refund for unused meals or remaining bonus points at any time after the deadline.
+Fall semester meal plan changes will remain in effect for the spring semester unless you change or cancel your plan for the spring semester by the January deadline.

-Spring 2016: If you wish to change your selected meal plan for the Spring 2016 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
-Thursday, January 14, 2016.
+Your spring 2017 Meal Plan: If you wish to cancel or change your selected meal plan for the Spring 2017 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
+Thursday, January 12, 2017.
 Students who fail to change/drop their meal plan before the deadline will be obligated to their original contract for the semester.
-There is no refund for missed meals or remaining bonus points at the end of the previous semester.
+There is no refund for unused meals or remaining bonus points at any time after the deadline.

-Withdrawal: Students withdrawing on a voluntary basis are granted board refunds on a pro-rated basis through the 5th week of the term and are based on the date of the exit interview, submission of the official withdrawal paperwork to the Office of Student Development and proper checkout.
-After the 5th week, no refund is granted.
+Withdrawal: Students withdrawing on a voluntary basis are granted board refunds on a pro-rated basis through the 5th week of the semester and are based on the date of the exit interview, submission of the official withdrawal paperwork to the Office of Student Development and proper checkout.
+After the 5th week, no refunds are granted.

 I Belong To A Fraternity/Sorority.
 How Do I Obtain The 85 or 45 Meal Plan?

 You must choose one of the three meal plans on the housing contract.
-After that, if you wish to change to the 85 or 45 meal plan, you may contact Dining Services to switch your meal plan.
-You will be required to complete and submit a Meal Plan Waiver Form that includes signatures from the Greek House president or house manager and the Director of Greek Life to Dining Services.
-The form must be submitted to Dining Services no later than 4 p.m.
+After that, if you wish to change to the 85 or 45 meal plan for the academic year, you will be required to complete and submit a Meal Plan Waiver Form that includes signatures from the fraternity or sorority house president/house manager and the Director of Fraternity & Sorority Life.
+The completed form must be submitted to the Office of Student Development or Dining Services by 4 p.m.
 Thursday, August 25, 2016.
 A link to the waiver form can be found on the meal plan adjustment page on MyWitt.